-McDonogh's character compass is a symbol of the school's character education effort.
+McDonogh's Character Compass is a symbol of the school's character education effort.
 It provides a shared sense of direction for endeavors of every child and adult associated with McDonogh.
-Introduced in September 2009, the compass hangs in every classroom, K-12.
+Introduced in September 2009, the compass hangs in every classroom, PK-12.

 The core virtues of respect, responsibility, honesty, and kindness comprise the four compass points.
 They are guiding principles for daily actions.

-The compass was designed by Joe Vidmar '09 and refined by Susan Detwiler.
+The Character Compass was designed by Joe Vidmar '09 and refined by Susan Detwiler.